 One area of interest is performance enhancement and code tweaking.
-While our performance testing consultants can suggest places to look to improvement, individual systems require the appropriate domain experts.
+While our performance testing consultants can suggest places to look for improvement, however, individual systems require the appropriate domain experts.
 For example, an Oracle DBA would be required to tweak the performance of stored procedures, while a .NET performance expert would be required to profile and modify .NET code.